 Listed below are the summaries of all current Texas laws, incentives, regulations, funding opportunities, and other initiatives related to alternative fuels and vehicles, advanced technologies, or air quality.
 You can go directly to summaries of:

-Natural Gas Vehicle (NGV) and Fueling Infrastructure Grants
+Natural Gas Vehicle (NGV) Grant

 Clean Vehicle and Infrastructure Grants